Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

     You can choose 'no' for pre-funding the pre-compiled accounts with wei.
 This keeps the genesis cleaner.

-    Specify your chain/network ID - if you want an explicit one (recommended - enter a three digit code of your choosing.
+    Specify your chain/network ID - if you want an explicit one (recommended) - enter a three digit code of your choosing.
 Keep track of this code.
-You will need it when setting up your private network on MyCrypto).
+You will need it when setting up your private network on MyCrypto.

     When back at the main page - select 'Manage Existing Genesis'